ALShum/hashids-r/README.md

 * hashids is NOT CRYPTOGRAPHICALLY SECURE -- DO NOT USE TO ENCODE PASSWORDS!

 ## Other restrictions
 1. Can only encode integers -- this is to prevent you from doing something stupid.
-Like encoding passwords.
+Like sensitive information.
 2. Integers must be non-negative.

 ## Installing